Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: Comparisons

 \section{Comparisons}

-In this section, we compare Methods~I and~II to see which one in practice achieves a given accuracy faster.
+In this section, we compare Algorithms~I and~II to see which one in practice achieves a given accuracy faster.
 Our answer to this question, is based on some numerical results accompanied by a rough theoretical discussion.

-Recall from Section~\ref{sec:methodI} that Algorithm~I requires $\mathcal{O}\left(MN(N^2+\ln N)\right)$ flops.
-From the error bound~\eqref{eq:err1}, one can see that a rather large $N$ may reduce the error effectively even if $h<1$ is not too small.
+Recall from Section~\ref{sub:algI} that Algorithm~I requires ${\mathcal{O}\left(MN(N^2+\ln N)\right)}$ flops.
+From the error bound~\eqref{eq:err1}, one can see that a rather large $N$ may reduce the error effectively even if ${h<1}$ is not too small.
 This is because $N$ is appearing in the exponents.
-Also, it is not recommended to use very large $N$, since the complexity of the algorithm increases rapidly.
+Also, it is not recommended to use very large $N$ since the complexity of the algorithm increases rapidly.
 Thus, $N$ is better to take moderate values while $M$ should be rather small.

-Similarly, we recall from Section~\ref{sec:methodII} that the number of required flops for Algorithm~II is $\mathcal{O}\left(N(\ln N+s^2)\right)$.
-Note that the exponents in the error bound~\eqref{eq:err2p} may not be as large as the exponents in the error bound~\eqref{eq:err1} because $s$ usually takes rather small values in practice; larger values increases the complexity of the algorithm rapidly.
+Similarly, we recall from Section~\ref{sub:algII} that the number of required flops for Algorithm~II is ${\mathcal{O}\left(N(\ln N+s^2)\right)}$.
+Note that the exponents in the error bound~\eqref{eq:err2p} may not be as large as those in the error bound~\eqref{eq:err1} because in practice, $s$ usually takes rather small values; larger values increases the complexity of the algorithm rapidly.

 Based on the discussion above, our guess is that Algorithm~I may be faster than Algorithm~II provided that $M$ is rather small.
-In the following, we carry out a set of numerical experiments to support our guess.
-All the computations is this section are performed on a computer with 4.0 GB RAM memory and 3.0 GHz dual core processor.
+In the following, we carry out a set of numerical experiments to support this guess.